 (c) A person does not send, read, or write a text message when he or she reads, selects, or enters a phone number or name in a wireless communications device for the purpose of making a phone call.

-(2) Subsection (1) of this section does not apply to a person operating:
+(2)(a) Subsection (1)(a) of this section does not apply to a person operating:

-(a) An authorized emergency vehicle;
+(i) An authorized emergency vehicle;

-(b) A voice-operated global positioning or navigation system that is affixed to the vehicle and that allows the user to send or receive messages without diverting visual attention from the road or engaging the use of either hand; or
+(ii) A voice-operated global positioning or navigation system that is affixed to the vehicle and that allows the user to send or receive messages without diverting visual attention from the road or engaging the use of either hand; or

-(c) A moving motor vehicle while using an electronic wireless communications device to:
+(iii) A moving motor vehicle while using an electronic wireless communications device to:

-(i) Report illegal activity;
+(A) Report illegal activity;

-(ii) Summon medical or other emergency help;
+(B) Summon medical or other emergency help;

-(iii) Prevent injury to a person or property; or
+(C) Prevent injury to a person or property; or

-(iv) Relay information that is time sensitive between a transit or for-hire operator and that operator's dispatcher, in which the device is permanently affixed to the vehicle.
+(D) Relay information that is time sensitive between a transit or for-hire operator and that operator's dispatcher, in which the device is permanently affixed to the vehicle.

-[2010 c 223 § 4; 2007 c 416 § 1.]
+[2013 c 224 § 16; 2010 c 223 § 4; 2007 c 416 § 1.]

 | Effective date -- 2007 c 416: "This act takes effect January 1, 2008."
 [2007 c 416 § 2.]|